victor125765/bbbbb/content/blog/hello-world/index.md

 ## Python Psychological Profile
->

 > 1. This was an assignment for my advanced web development course.
-> 2. Here I made a psychological profile generator
+> I made a psychological profile generator

-> 3. User
+The task was to create a psychological portfolio for the user.
+The user would fill out a form, including radio buttons and some multi-choice.
+Based off that the Python program would determine if they were a good fit for their dream job.
+Additionally, it would display their favourite animal and suggest a movie.
+I received an A+ for my work

 | Image | Description
 | :--------- | :--------------------------------------------------------- |